 Before arrival, your guide will introduce the town to you, and give you some background of its history and what there is to see and do during our time in Stratford.
 You may want to visit Shakespeare’s birthplace – which has been restored to it’s 17th century look, or explore the town at your own pace.

-We’ll gather an hour after arrival for a walking tour of Stratford, taking in Shakespeare’s birthplace, his old school, some of Stratford’s most historic houses, the Royal Shakespeare Company theatre and finally Holy Trinity Church – the burial site of Shakespeare.
+We’ll gather an hour after arrival for a walking tour or a panoramic driving tour (weather and passenger mobility dependant) of Stratford, taking in Shakespeare’s birthplace, his old school, some of Stratford’s most historic houses, the Royal Shakespeare Company theatre and finally Holy Trinity Church – the burial site of Shakespeare.

 Heading south towards Oxford, we meander through the countryside of Warwickshire before entering the exquisite countryside of the Cotswolds.
 Your guide will give you full commentary on what you are seeing and the background and history of the Cotswolds.

 Entering the Cotswolds through Moreton-in-Marsh, our first stop will be Stow-on-the-Wold – the highest settlement in the Cotswolds and a small historic market town filled with beautiful old Cotswold stone buildings.
 Perhaps grab a snack from a traditional bakery or enjoy an ice cream while exploring.